Chloropicrin Poisoning Treatment & Management

 Continue assisted ventilation and initiate artificial ventilation as needed to support pulmonary function.

 In severe respiratory compromise, ventilatory support is mandatory.
-If a PaO2 cannot be maintained greater than 60 mm Hg with a fraction of inspired oxygen (FIO2) less than or equal to 0.6, then add positive end-expiratory pressure in attempts to open previously closed alveoli.
+If a PaO2 cannot be maintained above 60 mm Hg with a fraction of inspired oxygen (FIO2) of 0.6 or less, then add positive end-expiratory pressure in an attempt to open previously closed alveoli.

 Ingestion